 Worksheet for preparing a statement of cash flows

-A worksheet is like a working paper that assists in preparing a final document.
-Its use is very common among accountants for preparing financial statements like income statement, balance sheet, and statement of cash flows etc. In this article, we shall discuss a particular type of worksheet that accountants usually use in preparing a statement of cash flows.
+In accounting and finance, the term worksheet refers to a working paper that assists in preparing a final document.
+Its use is very common among accountants for preparing financial statements like income statement, balance sheet, statement of cash flows, etc. In this article, we will discuss a particular type of worksheet that accountants use while preparing the statement of cash flows.

 1. Purpose and advantages